tweag/monad-bayes/docs/docs/usage.md

   return var
 ```

-is really an unnormalized measure, rather than a probability distribution. `normalize` views it as of type `Weighted Integrator Double`, which is isomorphic to `(Double -> (Double, Log Double) -> Double)`.
+is really an unnormalized measure, rather than a probability distribution. `normalize` views it as of type `WeightedT Integrator Double`, which is isomorphic to `(Double -> (Double, Log Double) -> Double)`.
 This can be used to compute the normalization constant, and divide the integrator's output by it, all within `Integrator`.

 ### Independent forward sampling

 For any program of type `p = MonadDistribution m => m a`, we may do `sampler p` or `runST $ sampleSTfixed p`.
 Note that if there are any calls to `factor` in the program, then it cannot have type `MonadDistribution m`.

 ### Independent weighted sampling

 Consider

 ```haskell
 example :: MonadMeasure m => m Bool